openstack-infra/zuul/doc/source/admin/drivers/gerrit.rst

 named *my-gerrit* must have a Code Review vote of +2 in order to be enqueued into the pipeline.

-.. zuul:attr:: pipeline.require.<gerrit source>
+.. attr:: pipeline.require.<gerrit source>

    The dictionary passed to the Gerrit pipeline `require` attribute supports the following attributes:

    .. _gerrit-pipeline-require-approval:

-   .. zuul:attr:: approval
+   .. attr:: approval

       This requires that a certain kind of approval be present for the current patchset of the change (the approval could be added by